The $\operatorname{Ext}$-algebra of standard modules over dual extension algebras: Introduction

 In \cite{CPS}, Cline, Parshall and Scott introduced the notion of highest weight category as a categorical axiomatization of structures arising in the representation theory of complex semisimple Lie algebras.
 Moreover, they showed that those finite-dimensional algebras whose module categories are equivalent to a highest weight category are exactly the quasi-hereditary algebras.
 Typical examples of quasi-hereditary algebras are hereditary algebras, algebras of global dimension two, Schur algebras and blocks of BGG category $\mathcal{O}$.
 The defining feature of quasi-hereditary algebras is the existence of a particular collection of modules, called the standard modules.
 These are certain quotients of the indecomposable projective modules and serve as the main protagonists of the representation theory of quasi-hereditary algebras.
 Closely related is the associated category $\mathcal{F}(\Delta)$, the full subcategory of the module category consisting of those modules which admit a filtration by standard modules.

 An important step towards understanding $\mathcal{F}(\Delta)$ for a general quasi-hereditary algebra was taken by Koenig, K{\"u}lshammer and Ovsienko in \cite{kko}.
-Using powerful techniques involving $A_\infty$-algebras and boxes, they showed that for any quasi-hereditary algebra, there is a directed box such that the category of representations of this box is equivalent to $\mathcal{F}(\Delta)$, allowing the study of $\mathcal{F}(\Delta)$ through the study of boxes and their representations (a box is a bimodule over an algebra together with a comultiplication and counit obeying the natural coassociativity and counitality axioms \cite[Definition~7.1]{kko}).
+Using powerful techniques involving $A_\infty$-algebras and boxes, they showed that for any quasi-hereditary algebra, there is a directed box such that the category of representations of this box is equivalent to $\mathcal{F}(\Delta)$, allowing the study of $\mathcal{F}(\Delta)$ through the study of boxes and their representations (a box is a bimodule over an algebra together with a comultiplication and counit obeying the natural coassociativity and counitality axioms \cite{Rojter}).
 The representation theory of boxes is important in its own right, notably playing a sizeable role in the proof of Drozd's theorem on tame and wild dichotomy \cite{Drozd}.

 The result by Koenig, K{\"u}lshammer and Ovsienko leads us to the problem of, given a quasi-hereditary algebra, determining the corresponding box describing $\mathcal{F}(\Delta)$.
-This may be done by taking the so-called ``$A_\infty$ Koszul dual'' of the algebra of extensions between standard modules, $\operatorname{Ext}^\ast(\Delta,\Delta)$.
-The first (and arguably most arduous) step in this process is to determine what is known as an $A_\infty$-structure on $\operatorname{Ext}^\ast(\Delta,\Delta)$.
+This may be done by taking the so-called ``$A_\infty$-Koszul dual'' of the algebra of extensions between standard modules, $\operatorname{Ext}^\ast(\Delta,\Delta)$.
+The first (and arguably most arduous) step in this process is to determine the $A_\infty$-structure on $\operatorname{Ext}^\ast(\Delta,\Delta)$.
 Loosely speaking, such a structure is meant to capture the idea of an algebra whose multiplication is not strictly associative, but only associative up to a system of higher homotopies \cite{Stasheff1, Stasheff2}.

 Unfortunately, describing the $A_\infty$-structure on $\operatorname{Ext}^\ast(\Delta,\Delta)$ may be extremely complicated.
 Examples of algebras where this $A_\infty$-structure has been explicitly computed are few and far between, however, one family of examples may be found in \cite{KlamtStroppel}.
 The main goal of the present paper is to study a somewhat large class of algebras which are computationally well-behaved enough to permit an explicit description.